 The rig was one of the very first to simulate road conditions – these would be measured and recorded out on the road using lots of sensors and a good old paper trace, the recordings would then be used back in the lab to drive the hydraulic posts on which the road wheels were placed, simulating the same road conditions.
 We used the same rig for ride work on Range Rover.
 Not much in the way of sophisticated electronics here yet!

 SCAB was complex, it was hugely expensive in prototype form and also likely to be very expensive in production.
-It was also complex – how would be sense lateral ’G’ in the production version, it was no good having a couple of lead weights bobbing about under a production bonnet.
+It was also complex – how would we sense lateral ’G’ in the production version?
+After all, it was no good having a couple of lead weights bobbing about under a production bonnet.
 We were crying out for someone to come along and invent suitable electronics so the whole thing could be miniaturised and produced for a sensible price!
 The project stalled right there as those electronics boffins weren’t around just yet.

 Rover Research was a wonderful place to work and had been doing ‘stuff’ like this for years.
 It had come up with an ‘interconnected’ Land Rover, trying to soften up the hard, cart spring ride yet retaining good axle articulation for off-roading.
 The answer was front to rear torsion bars – interconnected.
 No coils and no carts!
 It rode wonderfully, but had the strange sensation of rising up when you pulled away and ‘crouching’ when you applied the brakes.
 Dynamic effects!